Breast EnlargementSkip to the navigation

 Also keep in mind that:

-Breast cancer screening (mammography) after surgery
+Breast cancer screening after surgery

-Controversy over breast implant safety
+Questions about breast implant safety

 For more information on the safety of breast implants, see the FDA's website at www.fda.gov/breastimplants.

 - Vasconez HC, Habash A (2010).
 Plastic and reconstructive surgery.
 In GM Doherty, ed., Current Diagnosis and Treatment: Surgery, 13th ed., pp. 1092–1131.
 New York: McGraw-Hill.